kasikotnani23/k8s-EKS-voting-app/README.md

 This project description emphasizes your role in leveraging AWS EC2, Kubernetes, and Argo CD to optimize application deployment and management processes effectively.

 ### we can expose the application and check the votes using the votes and reslut app or imgaes with localhost and 5000 and 5001 port
+and i have added 2 jenkins file to this repo one is for building the docker images and pushing into the repository another one is to deploy the application using the docker-compose